Executive approvals at scale require structured processes that become part of company vocabulary. Here’s how we approach approval management.

 We recently used it for our Dayforce migration.
 We were moving from nine different software products that all handled HR and payroll separately to one unified platform - Ceridian Dayforce.

 Each software vendor had workbooks - questions about how to configure our environment.
 Do you do this?
 Do you do that?
 How do you calculate this?
-We had nine different groups working on those workbooks.
+Nine different groups tackled those workbooks.

 We tracked our Dayforce workbooks in Tallyfy as a separate process.
-Everybody says yes, I have looked at the workbook, yes it is correct, yes let us send that on.
+Everybody says yes, I’ve looked at the workbook, yes it’s correct, yes let’s send that on.

 That kept us on pace during a major system migration.

-When we launch Dayforce in January, we will use Tallyfy for change management.
-If somebody wants to change a field or modify how something reads in the system, that will go through a change management group in Tallyfy before it reaches the executive team.
+When we launch Dayforce in January, we’ll use Tallyfy for change management.
+If somebody wants to change a field or modify how something reads in the system, that’ll go through a change management group in Tallyfy before it reaches the executive team.

 Any configuration changes - adding a third choice to a yes/no field, adjusting how something displays - other people might be impacted by those changes.
-Standard change management, but we will run it through Tallyfy.
+Standard change management, but we’ll run it through Tallyfy.

 Would you recommend Tallyfy to other companies?